t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 Our extensions reuse MP-QUIC’s multipath concepts (paths, path IDs, path validation, etc.) with only the following additions:

 - Deadline Transport Parameter: `enable_deadline_aware_streams`.
-- Custom Deadline Frame: DEADLINE_CONTROL to specify deadlines for streams (see {{deadline-control-frame}}).
+- Custom Deadline Frame: DEADLINE_CONTROL frame to specify deadlines for streams (see {{deadline-control-frame}}).
-- Extended Acknowledgement & Scheduling: Slight modifications or additions to scheduling logic, path metrics, and congestion control so that deadlines can influence decisions.
+- Optional DMTP Acknowledgement: DMTP_ACK frames enable more precise per-path delay estimation and real-time path performance feedback (see {{dmtp-ack-frame}}).
-- Optionally: new frames for measuring per-path delay more precisely and an acknowledgment variant for real-time feedback (see {{dmtp-ack-frame}}).
+- Optional AFEC Transport Parameter & Frames: If implementations wish to use Adaptive FEC as in {{QUIC-AFEC}}, it introduces an additional transport parameter for FEC support and two new frames for carrying source and repair symbol metadata across multiple paths.

 By doing so, we preserve MP-QUIC’s wire format except for newly introduced frames and transport parameters, ensuring interoperability with multipath-capable endpoints that do not recognize these extensions (they will treat unknown frames as errors if negotiated incorrectly, or ignore them if permitted).